OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 ## Token Based Mitigation

 This defense is one of the most popular and recommended methods to mitigate CSRF.
 It can be achieved either with state ([synchronizer token pattern](#synchronizer-token-pattern)) or stateless ([encrypted](#encryption-based-token-pattern) or [hashed](#hmac-based-token-pattern) based token pattern).

-### Use Build-In Or Existing CSRF Implementations for CSRF Protection
+### Use Built-In Or Existing CSRF Implementations for CSRF Protection

 Synchronizer token defenses have been built into many frameworks.
-We strongly recommend researching if the framework you are using has an option to achieve CSRF protection by default before trying to build your custom token generating system.
+It is strongly recommended to research if the framework you are using has an option to achieve CSRF protection by default before trying to build your custom token generating system.
 For example, .NET has [built-in protection](https://docs.microsoft.com/en-us/aspnet/core/security/anti-request-forgery?view=aspnetcore-2.1) that adds a token to CSRF vulnerable resources.
 You are responsible for proper configuration (such as key management and token management) before using these built-in CSRF protections that generate tokens to guard CSRF vulnerable resources.

 External components that add CSRF defenses to existing applications are also recommended.
 Examples: